rykener/transsangha/_pages/schedule.md

 | ~~Thurs Dec 7~~ | CANCELLED, temple is closed.
 | Thurs Dec 21  | New location.
 TBA.

-We meditate for around 20-30 minutes and then have a group discussion, ending around 8:30pm.
+We meditate for around 20-30 minutes and then have a structured group discussion, ending around 8:30pm.
 Herbal tea and a snack will be provided afterwards if you'd like to stick around and chat.

 ## Location